MicrosoftDocs/VBA-Docs/api/Publisher.Document.MailEnvelope.md

 # Document.MailEnvelope Property (Publisher)

-Returns an  **MsoEnvelope** object that represents an e-mail header for a publication.
+Returns an  **MsoEnvelope** object that represents an email header for a publication.

 ## Syntax